aave/aave-utilities/README.md

   onBehalfOf,
 });

-// If the user has not appoved the pool contract to spend their tokens, txs will also contain two transactions: approve and supply.
+// If the user has not approved the pool contract to spend their tokens, txs will also contain two transactions: approve and supply.
 These approval and supply transactions can be submitted just as in V2,OR you can skip the first approval transaction with a gasless signature by using signERC20Approval -> supplyWithPermit which are documented below

 // If there is no approval transaction, then supply() can called without the need for an approval or signature
 ```